-As a result of the merger of three foreign companies (“original entities”), a new entity (“successor company”) was created under the relevant foreign law as the surviving entity that assumed the rights and obligations of the original entities that were involved in the merger.
+As a result of the merger of three foreign companies (“original entities”) under the relevant foreign law, one of the original entities (“successor company”) became the surviving entity that assumed the rights and obligations of the original entities that were involved in the merger.

-One of the original entities (“relevant entity”) was the registered owner of shares (“subject shares”) in a Malaysian company (“Malaysian company”).
+One of the original entities (“relevant entity”) whose rights and obligations were assumed by the successor company was the registered owner of shares (“subject shares”) in a Malaysian company (“Malaysian company”).

 We filed an application under the Companies Act 2016 (“CA2016”) on behalf of the successor company, seeking various declarations/orders in relation to the subject shares.